-Pastor(s) are recommended by the Pulpit Committee and are chosen by a 3/4 majority of the members present at a Congregational Ministry Meeting.
+Pastor/Staff Elder candidates are recommended by the Pulpit Committee, approved by the Board, and are elected by a 3/4 majority of the members present at a Congregational Ministry Meeting.
 They serve indefinitely.
 They shall be salaried in keeping with their responsibility, experience, diligence, and need.